Advanced Configuration

 Use External OvenMediaEngine

-If you are running your own OvenMediaEngine instance or cluster, you can use these environment variables in your Docker run command to tell Streamwell to connect to the external instance (Requires Streamwell v1.7 or later):
+However, you can use these environment variables in your Docker compose file or run command to tell Streamwell to fully bypass the internal instance of OME in favour of an external instance:

 OME_EXTERNAL_HOST (e.g. www.yourOMEinstance.com) OME_EXTERNAL_KEY (your OME signature key, used to calculate the signed URLs) OME_EXTERNAL_TLS (true / false depending on whether your OME instance uses TLS, default false) OME_EXTERNAL_API_HOST (Same as host, OR another path to the API endpoint if it differs) OME_EXTERNAL_API_KEY (your OME API access key, could be same or different from signature) OME_EXTERNAL_API_PORT (your OME API port.
 If unset, uses regular API_PORT value)

-There are a few considerations when using an external OME instance:
+There are a few considerations when pointing to an external OME instance:

 Use External Database

-Streamwell uses a built-in MariaDB database server, however it can also be connected to an external / cloud hosted SQL-compatible database by specifying these environment variables (Requires Streamwell v1.7 or later):
+Streamwell uses a built-in MariaDB 11.4 database server, however it can also be connected to an external / cloud hosted SQL-compatible database by specifying these environment variables in your docker compose file or run command:

 DB_HOSTNAME (e.g. www.yourmariadbinstance.com) DB_USERNAME (typically streamwell) DB_PASSWORD DB_PORT (default is 3306) DB_SSL (do not set this if the external DB does not require SSL)